-Conclusion
+Discussion and Conclusion

-Despite fewer patients seeking GP consultations, the percentage of antibiotic prescriptions for patients with ST has remained relatively consistent (46.6+1.2%) between 2016 to 2021.
-In the UK, there was a reduction of only 2% in the proportion of antibiotic prescriptions to patients diagnosed with ST (45% in 2017 vs. 43% in 2021).
+The percentage of antibiotic prescriptions for patients with ST has remained relatively consistent $(46.6\pm1.2\%)$ during the study period from 2016 to 2021.
+Overall, in the UK, there was a reduction of only 2% in the proportion of antibiotic prescriptions to patients diagnosed with ST (45% in 2017 vs. 43% in 2021).
 During a period of more limited GP consultations in 2020, i.e., during the COVID-19 pandemic, a notable decline in antibiotic prescribing was observed.
 However, rates rose again proportionately over time and recovered towards the projected trend, even increasing to 50% by October 2021.

 Figure 3: ST patients as a percentage of selected diagnoses.
-Selected diagnoses = all related diagnoses as defined in the methods, within 14 days of an antibiotic prescription4.
+Selected diagnoses = all related diagnoses as defined in the methods, within 14 days of an antibiotic prescription.